AlejandraRosa/Divvy_Project/README.md

 ### 1. When are the the most Divvy bikes on the road?

--Average rides over 2018

--Bar graph visualization by hour

 -By understanding the most common times and days users ride, Divvy can ensure bikes are available when needed the most.

 ![Divvy](https://github.com/AlejandraRosa/Divvy_Project/blob/master/Output/day_plot.png)
+-Bar graph visualization by hour

 ![Divvy](https://github.com/AlejandraRosa/Divvy_Project/blob/master/Output/hour_plot.png)
+-Bar graph visualization by day of week

 ### 2. What are the most used stops?